Author: Dr. Theo Notteboom

 Break bulk cargo handling creates jobs at terminal and stevedoring companies in the form of dockworker and management positions.
 Dock labor needs are very dependent on the cargo flows handled in the port.
 Other cargo service-related jobs include cargo survey, land transport and storage, and port-related storage.
 Compared to the handling of commodities such as crude oil or major dry bulks, conventional general cargo is much more labor-intensive.
 It generates a substantially higher added value per ton and is the largest generator of dock-related jobs per volume unit, although a significant difference might exist among commodities and ports.

 The break bulk market segments, as important sources of employment in ports, impact port labor requirements.
 Large break bulk customers and large cargo handling companies can exert a significant impact on port labor.
-As these companies often develop a strong network focus through their presence in several ports, the experience they gain at different ports is the basis for explicit or implicit port labor benchmarking exercises comparing the turnaround time in each port, terminal productivity, flexibility in working practices, and cost profiles.
+As these companies often develop a strong network focus through their presence in multiple ports, the experience they gain at different ports serves as the basis for explicit or implicit port labor benchmarking exercises, comparing turnaround times in each port, terminal productivity, flexibility in working practices, and cost profiles.
 Increased benchmarking at the company level on an international scale exposes well-established structures and practices in a specific port area to external impulses for change.

 Internationalization in the cargo handling industry also facilitates the transfer of new technologies to a wide range of ports.
 Creating a competitive advantage in terms of terminal productivity is no longer only a question of operating modern terminal equipment but increasingly a matter of ensuring that the most efficient human resource system is in place to operate the terminal equipment.
 Given the size of some of the break bulk customers, a loss or gain of a large customer can exert a major impact on the port and is directly reflected in the number of dockworkers required.